Falls of Hills Creek

 Continue on to the second waterfall via a dirt path and set of wooden steps.
 At 45 feet tall and much wider than the first fall, you begin to appreciate the natural beauty of Hills Creek as the creek cascades and rolls over moss covered boulders.
 For wildflower enthusiasts, the forest carpet is alive with over 40 species of blooms, mostly in the spring through early summer.

 The dirt walkway, interspersed with rocks and small boulders, continues onward to the third and final waterfall.
-From this point on it is for the strong of spirit and body.
 The trip from the parking lot to the lower falls is over three quarter mile.
 Towards the end, the dirt path will turn to metal steps down a set of switchbacks to the overlook.
 The awesome view of the 63 foot fall is worth every step of the way.
 From the top fall to the lowest fall, the Creek drops 220 feet.

 The Falls of Hills Creek are a spectacle to see in the winter as well.
 Bundle up and take the hike carefully, where you will see the frozen falls in all their beauty.